-- allowing it to return to the 'ON' position. - 7.
-Gradually move choke to the open position as the engine warms up. - 8.
+- 5. Gradually push the choke as the engine warms up. - 6.
 The engine should promptly come up to operating speed.

 Never permit the choke to remain on after the engine has run for a short time.
 It is not necessary to choke the engine when it is warm.
-Avoid over-chocking.
+Avoid over-choking.